praw-dev/praw/docs/getting_started/quick_start.rst

 .. code-block:: python

-    # assume you have a Reddit instance bound to variable `reddit`
+    # assume you have a praw.Reddit instance bound to variable `reddit`
     submission = reddit.submission(id="39zje0")
     print(submission.title)
     # Output: reddit will soon only be available ...